Address: Ingliston Circuit, Royal Highland Centre, Ingliston Road, Edinburgh EH28 8NB

 Corner names reflected the original use of the venue: Farmers, Bankers, Foresters, Gardeners, Shepherds, Brewers, Vets and Merchants.
 These reflected the buildings and display areas that were dotted around the showground and which sprang into life every June for the Royal Highland Show.

-The pit lane was a simple ribbon of asphalt running behind the arena grandstands but the paddock was at least in a covered building; though as this was usually used as cattle sheds, it was perhaps not glamorous but at least protected the racers and their crews from the elements.
+The pit lane was a simple ribbon of asphalt running beside the SAI building; with a blind 90-degree left turn back onto the track, you couldn't rejoin the circuit until the pit exit marshal waved you out.
+The paddock was at least in a covered building; though as this was usually used as cattle sheds, it was perhaps not glamorous but it did protect the racers and their crews from the elements.

 It soon became the perfect club racing venue, with average crowds of 12,000 packing in to see the actions during its seven meetings that year.
 The track length meant that only grids of 16 could be accommodated, but that did little to dampen enthusiasm.